Chemiculs/clogarithm/README.md

 # clogarithm

 ## What is clogarithm?

-clogarithm is A light-weight, cross-platform, header-only C++ library used to resolve all possible logarithmic expressions resulting in the Target value (x) .
+clogarithm is A light-weight, cross-platform, header-only C++ library used to resolve all possible logarithmic expressions resulting in the Target value (x).

+I wrote this with the sole intention of using it for a cryptographic algorithm i am writing, however decided it could be worth a standalone release to potentially save someone else time if they ever require this niche functionality.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------